joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6912762/2025/12/23/bears-pro-bowl-kevin-byard-joe-thuney/

 **NWSL adds rule allowing stars to be paid $1m above salary cap, player union opposes**\
-`High Impact Player rule, was created in part as a way to try to keep Washington Spirit and U.S. forward Trinity Rodman in the league.`\
+`The High Impact Player rule was created in part as a way to try to keep Washington Spirit and U.S. forward Trinity Rodman in the league.`\
 https://nytimes.com/athletic/6914968/2025/12/23/nwsl-salary-cap-high-impact-player-rule/

 **Email From ‘A’ at ‘Balmoral’ Asks Maxwell About ‘Inappropriate Friends’**\